signature-opensource/CK-StObj/CK.StObj.Model/Poco/README.md

 }
 ```
 Initial values are guaranteed to follow the nullability rules (here Name will the empty string and
 initial Values will be an empty list).

-The `ref` enables the individual fields to be set and the tuple
-then becomes a real "local" sub type.
+> The `ref` enables the individual fields to be set and the tuple then becomes a real "local" sub type.

+For more information on value tuple and more specifically their field names, please read this excellent
+analysis: http://mustoverride.com/tuples_names/.
+The Poco framework handles the field names so that
+they ca be exploited by de/serializers and importers/exporters if needed.

 #### Future support for record struct
 The `record struct` introduced in C#10 may be supported in the future: used with the positional